borisnliscool/ding/README.md

 Ding is a utility for protecting FiveM events by utilizing random nonces to prevent replay attacks, thereby stopping cheaters from triggering your server events.

 **Important Note:** While Ding provides protection against most cheating attempts, it is not a fix-all solution.
 Very experienced cheaters may still find ways to pass its security measures.
-That said, it's way better than not using it, and it'll stop pretty much any skiddy.
+That said, it's way better than not using it, and it'll stop pretty much any skid.

 ## Explanation